andrewrothstein/valve-infra/README.md

   12. Go to Gitlab and check that the new runner has been registered.

+Finally, you may queue jobs in Vivian using:

+	executorctl -e http://localhost:8000 run -t virtio:family:VIRTIO $JOB_FILE

 Congratulations!
 You seem to have a functional setup!
 Most of the steps above are amenable to further configuration.
 You are now in a position to play around and modify defaults to your testing